 You can put them in the daily notices, on a school noticeboard or using social media.

 You can’t go back

 An activity that helps students understand that actions have consequences.

 Set up a road safety themed ‘amazing race’ where teams can sign up to compete against others.
-Include road safety tasks using fatal vision goggles and answering driving related questions.
+Include road safety tasks and answering driving related questions.

 Ensure you have plenty of time to advertise and organise the event.

 Run a competition to design the best billboard.
 Have this displayed on the road side, at or near your school.